Visit the institution website for COVID‑19 updates

-Advances in fields such as Physics, Engineering or Earth Sciences is increasingly driven by those most skilled in computational techniques.
-Notably, people skilled to write codes for the most powerful computers in the world and skilled to process the biggest data sets in the world make a difference.
+Advances in fields such as Physics, Engineering, Earth Sciences or Finance are increasingly driven by experts in computational techniques.
+Notably, people skilled to write code for the most powerful computers in the world and skilled to process the biggest data sets in the world can truly make a difference.

-- Train the next generation of research-affine data and computational scientists and engineers for the UK high tech sector; they have to be equipped with a very solid understanding of the underlying computing technologies and methodologies
+- Train the next generation of expert research-aware data and computational scientists and engineers for the global high tech sector, equipped with genuine understanding of the underlying computing technologies and methodologies

-- Provide you with the opportunity to obtain a deep insight into the state-of-the-art in the respective application domain with respect to computational and data challenges
+- Give you a deep insight into the state-of-the-art computational and data challenges in your chosen specialisation

 - Make you aware of the societal, economical and ethical responsibilities, opportunities and implications tied to massive data processing and compute power; this includes training on entrepreneurship.

 The course is structured into five modules spanning three terms and is currently available with a specialisation in astrophysics, particle physics, or financial mathematics.

 - You will obtain a strong baseline in methodological skills

 - You will study selected topics from your chosen specialisation area with a strong emphasis on computational and data challenges.